papyri/site-docs/checklist.md

 = _Ostraca et papyrus coptes du topos de Saint-Marc à Thèbes_, ed.
 A. Boud’hors and C. Heurtel.
 Cairo 2015.
 (Bibliothèque d’Etudes Coptes 24.1).

 ### <a id="O.Sarga">O.Sarga</a>
 = _Wadi Sarga, Coptic and Greek Texts_, ed.
 W.E.
 Crum and H.I.
 Bell, with an introduction by R. Campbell Thompson.
 Copenhagen 1922.
 (Coptica III).
-The Greek and Coptic texts are listed on p. xv; no. 9 is on vellum, no. 12 on papyrus, the remainder on ostraca (= O.Sarga).
-All the documentary texts listed in [P.Sarga](#P.Sarga) on page xv as Greek, nos.
+The Greek and Coptic texts are listed on p. xv; no. 9 is on vellum, nos.
+12, 16, 19, 96, 128, 166, 174-176 are on papyrus (= [P.Sarga](#P.Sarga)), the remainder on ostraca.
+All the documentary texts listed in on page xv as Greek, nos.
 121—127, 147, 150—151, 155—156, 159—160, 195, 199—201, 205—374, 380—385 are reprinted in SB XVIII.
 There is a concordance in SB XIX, Abschnitt 7.
 Many of these texts contain a word or more in Coptic.
 [Online: archive.org](https://archive.org/details/cu31924026887616)

 ### <a id="O.Sok.Nes.">O.Sok.Nes.</a>
 = _Soknopaiou Nesos Project II._